dimitriwalters/mastermind/README.md

 # mastermind

-A web application of the board game Mastermind.
-It is developed using AngularJS and Lo-dash.
+A web application of the board game Mastermind, developed using AngularJS.